EditB/100-days-of-code/r1-log.md

 ### R1D36 - 3/2/18
 - Started on new project (Image Search); set up the basic things for it on Glitch; still need to find an image search API; tried about 3 so far (from node), but they all require you to sign up with Google first.
 I just want to find one with no pre-requisits.
 Will probably try a gif search and see how that goes.
 Spent most afternoon on coding on and off.
 Or more likely, reading up on requirements and doing searches for API.
 And just a bit of coding setting up the file and also figuring out how to do the nested JSON.

+### R1D37 - 4/2/18
+- Still working on the same project (Img search).
+Spent a lot of time trying to find an img search API where I don't need to register.
+Finally settled with a gif one (giphy).
+Still need to work through the loop to render it in a nested JSON format.